 Nestled between Hawkins Island and Lake Eyak and overshadowed by Mount Eccles, Cordova is a hardworking fishing community on the east coast of Prince William Sound.

-Travelers who visit the quaint coastal town of Cordova — home to 2,121 residents — are rewarded with a dramatic natural setting, intriguing history, great seafood and a wide range of easily accessible outdoor adventures.
+Travelers who visit the quaint coastal town of Cordova — home about 2,800 residents — are rewarded with a dramatic natural setting, intriguing history, Alaska hospitality, great seafood, and a wide range of easily accessible outdoor adventures.